Improve PLC and DCS programming with a mental model

 Use the following advice to improve programmable logic controller (PLC) and distributed control system (DCS) programming.
 Real-time control system programming is really programming, but it uses languages and models that are not normally taught in programming classes.
 The real-time languages and models also do not have much in common with modern programming languages such as C#, Java, PHP, Perl, and Python.
 When writing control programs, engineers and programmers usually have to relearn how to approach problems using either Function Block Diagram programming when working on DCSs or the IEC 61131-3 languages when working on PLCs.

-4 languages, 1 structuring element
+4 programming languages, 1 structuring element

 The latest version of IEC 61131-3, Edition 3.0 dated 2013-02, defines four control languages and one structuring element.
 The control languages are Ladder Diagrams, Function Blocks, Instruction List, and Structured Text.
 The structuring elements are Sequential Function Charts.
 Instruction List (IL) and Structured Text (ST) should be familiar to programmers, but Function Block Diagram (FBD), Function Blocks (FB), Ladder Diagrams (LD), and Sequential Function Charts (SFC) are significantly different from modern programming languages.